microsoft/MixedReality-GraphicsTools-Unity/com.microsoft.mrtk.graphicstools.unity/Editor/Experimental/AmbientOcclusion/README.md

 Ambient occlusion adds realism to a scene by providing important clues to viewers about an object's relationship to other objects.

-However, as a post-process it is expensive and not well suited for VR and low-end platforms.
+However, as a post-process it may be expensive, and not well suited for mobile, VR, or other "low end" platforms.
 Baking global illumination to textures can cumbersome and relies on well-formed UVs (when not using lightmaps).

-As an alternative, we bake this occlusion information into the mesh vertices, which is evaluated per vertex and passed to fragment shader as part of rasterization.
+As an alternative, this tool will bake occlusion information into the mesh vertices.
+The Graphics Tools Standard shader then uses this information to integrate the lighting.

 ## Implementation Notes